AkintolaRichard/alx-system_engineering-devops/0x02-shell_redirections/README.md

 A shell script that displays lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.
 # 17-hidethisword
 A shell script that displays all the lines in the file /etc/passwd that do not contain the pattern “bin”.
+# 18-letteronly
+A shell script that displays all lines of the file /etc/ssh/sshd_config starting with a letter. include capital letters as well